pivotal/docs-tap/install-general.md

     * 8 GB of RAM across all nodes available to Tanzu Application Platform
     * 8 CPUs for i9 (or equivalent) available to Tanzu Application Platform components
     * 12 CPUs for i7 (or equivalent) available to Tanzu Application Platform components
-    * 12 GB of RAM is available to build and deploy applications, including Kind and Minikube.
+    * 12 GB of RAM is available to build and deploy applications, including Minikube.
 VMware recommends 16 GB of RAM for an optimal experience.
     * 70 GB of disk space available per node

 * For the [`complete` profile](install.html#about-tanzu-application-platform-package-profiles-1), or